dreamboundspace/jekyllstuff/_posts/2021-01-11-welcome-to-jekyll.markdown

 ---
-layout: default
+layout: posts
-title:  "Welcome to Jekyll!"
+title:  "welcome to jekyll!"
 date:   2021-01-11 13:59:20 -0500
-categories: jekyll update
+tag: letters from the other side
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.